 In an emotional, inspiring and humbling talk, SK Shlomo encourages talking, sharing and clearing away the stigma attached to men who are suffering feelings of worthlessness, are panicking, or scared about the future.

-Performing under his stage name, SK Shlomo, Simon Kahn knows how it feels to be on top of the world.
-His breathtaking vocal skills gained him early recognition as a world record-breaking beatboxer and world looping champion.
+Performing under the stage name, SK Shlomo, Simon Kahn knows how it feels to be on top of the world.
+Their breathtaking vocal skills gained them early recognition as a world record-breaking beatboxer and world looping champion.

-For over a decade, the genre-defying music producer has set new standards for his craft.
-As Shlomo, he burst in to the mainstream collaborating with Björk and performed with famous fans from Ed Sheeran, Damon Albarn, Lily Allen and Jarvis Cocker to Imogen Heap, Martha Wainwright and Rudimental.
+For over a decade, the genre-defying music producer has set new standards for their craft.
+As Shlomo, they burst in to the mainstream collaborating with Björk and performed with famous fans from Ed Sheeran, Damon Albarn, Lily Allen and Jarvis Cocker to Imogen Heap, Martha Wainwright and Rudimental.

 But staying on top becomes increasingly tricky to maintain.
 Despite the standing ovations and the accolades, Simon would feel oddly empty inside.
-So, he took a step back to work out what he wanted and his world seemed to crumble under his feet.
-Like many high-achieving artists, he'd always been incredibly driven, but ultimately that came at the expense of his mental health.
+So, they took a step back to work out what they wanted and their world seemed to crumble under their feet.
+Like many high-achieving artists, they’d always been incredibly driven, but ultimately that came at the expense of their mental health.

-Behind Simon's reinvention lies a realisation – that throughout his 20s, despite composing and producing for other artists, as well as for film and commercials, he had resisted becoming the solo recording artist he desperately wanted to be for fear of failure.
+Behind Simon's reinvention lies a realisation – that throughout their 20s, despite composing and producing for other artists, as well as for film and commercials, they had resisted becoming the solo recording artist they desperately wanted to be for fear of failure.

-Determined to change, Simon set himself a challenge – to write a song every day for a month.
-For the first five days, he delivered.
+Determined to change, Simon set a challenge – to write a song every day for a month.
+For the first five days, they delivered.
 Then things ground to a painful halt, triggering a mental breakdown which led to six months in therapy.
-Diagnosed with PTSD, he was forced to confront his past.
+Diagnosed with PTSD, they were forced to confront their past.

-Talking about a major trauma from his childhood was a huge turning point in Simon's life.
-He named his album Surrender, because that's all the traumatised Simon could ever do - let go and trust.
-He found it empowering, stopping trying to control everything around him.
+Talking about a major trauma from childhood was a huge turning point in Simon's life.
+They named their album Surrender, because that's all the traumatised Simon could ever do - let go and trust.
+They found it empowering, stopping trying to control everything around them.

 None of Simon's achievements in music arrived the traditional way.
-Appearing on Jools Holland at the start of his career was about the sum of it.
-He always strived to do everything differently, to create his own path.
-However, he's realised that the biggest challenge was to stand up on stage and simply be himself.
+Appearing on Jools Holland at the start of their career was about the sum of it.
+They always strived to do everything differently, to create their own path.
+However, they realised that the biggest challenge was to stand up on stage and simply be their authentic self.

 No clever machines, no fancy techniques, no persona.
 This was the real Simon, naked so-to-speak.
-And it was the scariest, most exciting thing he'd ever tried.
+And it was the scariest, most exciting thing they’d ever tried.